-We represent public and private companies in bankruptcy proceedings, out-of-court restructurings, debt for equity exchanges, “internal” reorganizations, and distressed asset purchases and sales.
-Our lawyers frequently represent investors, lenders, creditors or equity holders in bankruptcy cases, out-of-court restructuring transactions or workouts, and provide advice on credit issues, derivatives, structured finance and other sophisticated financial instruments, as well as other insolvency-related issues.
-We also represent trustees, examiners, creditors’ committees, equity committees and retiree committees in Chapter 11 cases, as well as trustees in Chapter 7 cases.
+We represent public and private companies, investors, lenders, creditors, and equity holders in bankruptcy cases, out-of-court restructurings, debt for equity exchanges, “internal” reorganizations, and distressed asset purchases and sales.
+We advise clients on credit issues, derivatives, structured finance and liability minimizing strategies.
+We also represent trustees, examiners, creditors’ committees, equity committees and retiree committees in chapter 11 cases, as well as trustees in chapter 7 cases.